tcwan/docker-rpi-ubuntu-kernel/README.md

     -v $PWD/build.sh:/build.sh tcwan/docker-rpi-ubuntu-kernel:22.04-x86_64 \
     /build.sh
 ```
+If you enabled 'editconfigs', the script will prompt you whether to modify the configuration for all available configs, including for aarch64.

-in workspace/out you should get the packages to install in your pi:
+If you managed to build the kernel successfully, in workspace/out you should get the packages to install in your pi:

 ```
 $ ls -lh workspace/out/